fahad1985lab/Smart--Contracts--Verification--With--Agda/README.md

 * All Agda Code
   [ScriptTester](/ScriptTester/)

-* The file used for the code in the paper is called [guidelines.agda](ScriptTester/guidelines.agda/)
+* The file  [guidelines.agda](ScriptTester/guidelines.agda/) shows the code in the order as  it appears in the paper.

 * Html version of Agda code (no Agda installation needed) In order to render it in your browser you need to download it first and then load the downloaded file html/loadAll.html into your browser.
 Location of files:.........